About IPEd

 You can search for an editor who offers the services you need and has expertise in the subject(s) you are writing about.
 It also enables you to search for editors who can work in a language or languages other than English, or have experience working with authors from non-English speaking backgrounds.

-IPEd provides an accreditation scheme for professional editors in Australia and New Zealand.
-The scheme, administered by the Accreditation Board, has been open to IPEd members and non-members, but as of 2021 is open only to IPEd members.
+IPEd’s accreditation scheme for professional editors in Australia and New Zealand is administered by the Accreditation Board.
+It is open to IPEd members and members of approved affiliate editing organisations.

 Resources for editors